Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Computing cold qubit temperature: a semi-analytic method

 We consider the joint initial state of the system and environment to be a direct product of the thermal states of the central spin and the spins of the environment, i.e. $ \rho_{\text{ini}} = \rho_S^{\text{th}} \otimes \rho_B^{\text{th}}$.
 Note that $\rho_B^{\text{th}}$ is the thermal state of the environment in the symmetric sector ($j=N/2$) of the environment Dicke states.
 Restricting to the symmetric subspace of bath Dicke states reduces the dimensionality of the bath Hilbert space from $2^N$ to $N+1$, which is an enormous simplification.
 This simplification is possible due to the symmetries $[ H, J^2 ]$ and $[H, S^z + J^z]$ of the central spin Hamiltonian.
 The temperatures of the central spin and the environment are denoted by $T$ and $\tau$, respectively.
 At the initial time ($t=0$), the central spin is in thermal equilibrium with its environment, so $T(t=0) = \tau (t=0) = 1/\beta$, where $\beta$ is the inverse temperature of the initial thermal state of the environment.

 We use the following notation throughout the rest of the paper.
 The joint state of the system and environment is denoted by $| m_s \rangle_S| m_B \rangle_B $, where the state of the system, given by $| m_s \rangle_S$, has $S^z$ eigenvalue $\hbar m_s$, and similarly, the state of the environment denoted by $| m_B \rangle_B $ has $J^z$ eigenvalue $\hbar m_B$.
 Henceforth, we will drop the $S$ and $B$ subscripts.
 The first ket or bra vector from the left will represent the system, and the second one will denote the bath.
-In this new notation, the ground state of the central spin (previously denoted by $| 0 \rangle$) is $|-1/2 \rangle$, and the excited state (previously denoted by $| 1 \rangle$) is $|1/2 \rangle$.

 The invariant basis that spans the invariant subspace, $(j=N/2,m)$, is given by $\{|-1/2 \rangle | m + 1/2 \rangle , |1/2 \rangle | m - 1/2 \rangle \}$ which is in general a two dimensional space.
-For $m = N/2 + 1/2$ and $m = -N/2 - 1/2$, the invariant basis is one dimensional and is $\{ |1/2 \rangle | m - 1/2 \rangle \}$ and $\{ |-1/2 \rangle | m + 1/2 \rangle \}$, respectively.
+For $m = m_{max} = N/2 + 1/2$ and $m = m_{min} = -N/2 - 1/2$, the invariant basis is one dimensional and is $\{ |1/2 \rangle | m - 1/2 \rangle \}$ and $\{ |-1/2 \rangle | m + 1/2 \rangle \}$, respectively.

 The thermal states of the system and environment are given by $\rho_S^{\text{th}} = Z_S^{-1} e^{-\beta H_S / (\hbar K)} $ and $\rho_B^{\text{th}} = Z_B^{-1} e^{-\beta H_B / (\hbar K)}$ respectively, where $Z_S = \sum_{m_s} e^{-\beta \varepsilon m_s}$ and $Z_B = \sum_{m_B} e^{-\beta E m_B}$ are the respective partition functions.
 The quantities, $\hbar m_s$ and $\hbar m_B$, are the eigenvalues of $S^z$ and $J^z$ respectively.
 The efficacy of the invariant subspace structure can be exploited by recognizing that the joint initial state of the system and environment, given by $\rho_{\text{ini}} = \rho_S^{\text{th}} \otimes \rho_B^{\text{th}} $, can be organized as a sum over $m = m_s + m_B$.
 The sum of the local Hamiltonians of the system and the environment is diagonal in the invariant basis, $\{|-1/2 \rangle | m + 1/2 \rangle , |1/2 \rangle | m - 1/2 \rangle \}$.
 Using this, we calculate the exact expression of the joint initial state of the single qubit and its spin-star environment, which is provided below. {